bhargavchippada/OSLabs/lab6/README.txt

 7) struct User_Context *userContext :- if non-null, points to the thread's user context, which is essentially a combined code and data segment allowing the thread to execute a user mode program

-8) struct Kernel_Thread * :- pointer to the parent thread
+8) struct Kernel_Thread *owner:- pointer to the parent thread

 9) int affinity :- prefered core = AFFINITY_ANY_CORE -> can run on any core